-Most importantly, it involves the reduction of hazards and accidents that can cause serious personal injury.
-Secondly, it refers to the reduction of liability lawsuit exposure.
+Risk management involves two concerns.
+Most important is minimizing hazards and accidents that can cause serious personal injury.
+It also refers to the reduction of liability exposure.
 Fortunately, 99% of risk management can be successfully addressed by exercising routine caution, applying common sense, and spending extra money when needed.
-As with other litigation involving colleges and universities, the key is whether the College and faculty (you) “acted reasonably and prudently” in the context of the situation at hand.
+In regard to litigation, the key is whether the College and faculty (you) “acted reasonably and prudently” in the context of the situation at hand.

-The risk management process starts with the recognition that the health and safety of every student and faculty participant supersedes all other concerns.
-It continues with the Agreement Governing Participation form which informs students about the need to obey foreign laws, to be cautious when traveling, to avoid risky behavior that might jeopardize their and the group’s welfare, get your approval of their independent travel plans, and the like.
-You should review this Agreement document with the participants at the beginning of the unit as soon as you get in country.
-Have an open discussion on how the actions of each person can affect the entire group.
-Discuss the impression of American women generated by B movies and soap operas.
-Talk about how women and men should dress and respond in various situations.
+The risk management process starts with the recognition that the health and safety of each student and faculty participant supersedes all other concerns.
+It continues with the Agreement Governing Participation form which informs students about the need to obey foreign laws, to be cautious when traveling, to avoid risky behavior that might jeopardize their and the group’s welfare.
+The Student Information Form and the Physicians Report are central to risk management as they provide information on student health insurance and special health conditions.
+Urge students to speak with you privately about any special conditions that may require attention during the semester.

-Risk management continues as you select host families, if any, and judge the suitability of the housing for female and male students.
-Individuals from the host site can best advise on this.
+Risk management includes the selection of host families and other housing for female and male students.
+Individual from the host site can best advise on this.
+It also includes monitoring the students’ independent travel during their free time.

-You will note the need to spend extra money in several of these situations.
-As a general rule, whenever in doubt, spend the extra money.
+You will how spending extra money can reduce risks.
+As a general rule, whenever in doubt, just spend the extra money.
+This applies to the program and individual students.

-Finally, trust your instincts and follow them if they tell you that a situation, hired driver, homestay parent, road at night, etc. are dangerous.
-Do not worry about hurt feelings — safety is paramount.
+Finally, trust your instincts and follow them if they tell you a situation, hired driver, home stay parent, road at night, etc. are dangerous.
+Do not worry about hurt feelings – safety is paramount.

-Please consult the Fall semester Abroad Planning Handbook for additional risk management and health information as well as the websites of the US State Department (http://travel.state.gov/) and Centers for Disease Control and Prevention (http://www.cdc.gov/travel).
+Consult the Fall Semester Abroad Planning Handbook for additional risk management and health information as well as the websites of the US State Department (http://travel.state.gov/) and Centers for Disease Control and Prevention (http://www.cdc.gov/travel).